mvalsells/mc-admin/README.md

 # mc-admin

 ## Description
-Basic administration bash scripts when Minecraft is running with in a screen on Linuk
+Basic administration bash scripts when Minecraft is running with in a screen on Linux

 Features:
 * Start/stop Minecraft